Raq1/ALTIERA-Bot/README.md

 ## To Do:
  - idk
+ - Moderation Tools
+ - Get the bot online

 ## Credits:
-SilverEzredes#4826 for the amazing image assets
+WillyJL#3633 for his amazing coding skills.